Shiri Goren

 Curriculum Vitae

-Before coming to the United States, she was a journalist and senior editor of news magazines on Israeli television and radio.
+Before coming to the United States, she was a journalist and senior editor of news magazines and programs on Israeli television and radio.

 Recent Peer Reviewed Publications